What is an email blocklist?

 Once tagged, you can use the ActiveCampaign list clean-up tool to remove any contacts that have been unengaged within a given time period.

-“If you set up the engagement tagging automations, you will never set off or get on a blacklist.” – Alex Grim, Deliverability Specialist at ActiveCampaign
+“If you set up the engagement tagging automations, you will never set off or get on a blocklist.” – Alex Grim, Deliverability Specialist

 Get rid of spammy language in your emails